Let’s be real for a moment: Most people are not excited to talk about improving their sleep or hormonal balance.

 The perfect storm!

-You are more hungry than usual and your body cannot clear the sugars you are eating as insulin has been de-sensitised.
+You are more hungry than usual and your body cannot clear the sugar you are eating as insulin has been de-sensitized.

-If you were looking to create the perfect hormonal state for extra plumpness, this would be it.
+If you were looking to create the perfect hormonal state for extra holiday season plumpness, this would be it.

 And sadly, you aren’t alone.